dougbutner/web-4/README.md

 **Key Points**
-1. **Biosecrets**:  Biosecrets are a specific biometric expression that is quantified into data points with a precision that makes it replicable for the individual in the future, but impossible for another person to duplicate, even an identical twin.
+1. **Biosecrets**: A Biosecrets are a specific biometric expression that is quantified into data points with a precision that makes it replicable for the individual in the future, but impossible for another person to duplicate, even an identical twin.

 3. **Biokey **: The biological information that makes up a biosecret is made impossible to reconstruct by hashing it into a public biokey and data not stored in any way, public or private, as the user runs the software on their local machine (assuming they choose the open-source software, not a third party).